 What is this workshop series about, who is it for, and why?

-o This is a workshop series for expectant parents, current parents, carers, family and friends.
+o This is a workshop series for expectant and new parents, experienced parents, carers, family and friends.
 These workshops are all about developing a greater understanding of infant development in the first year of life, and, importantly, understanding behavioural cues (which can be very subtle, particularly in young babies).

 o Having this additional knowledge can help to make all those everyday activities that you do (as a parent or carer) a little less stressful, and play-times more rewarding, for both you and your baby.
 Knowledge not only gives you increased confidence, but more options, when responding to your baby.